KashiwalHarsh/Movie-Recommendation-System/README.md

 1. Input your favorite movie genres, keywords, or actors/actresses, and the system will recommend similar movies.
 2. Specify a particular movie, and the system will suggest movies that are similar in terms of genre, keywords, or cast.
 3. Rate a set of movies, and the system will recommend movies that have high similarity to your rated movies.

-## Contributing
-Contributions to this movie recommendation system are welcome!
-If you find any bugs, have suggestions for improvements, or would like to add new features, please submit an issue or a pull request.

-When contributing, please ensure to adhere to the existing code style and follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License
-This movie recommendation system is released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for both commercial and non-commercial purposes.